DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 At its core, quantum information science is built on principles that redefine what computation can achieve.

-Unlike classical bits, which are confined to values of 0 or 1, qubits can exist in linear combinations of states using **superposition**, unlocking parallelism at the computational level.
+Unlike classical bits, which are confined to values of 0 or 1, qubits can exist in linear combinations of states using **superposition** ([see Hughes et al., 2021](https://www.researchgate.net/publication/350295142_Introduction_to_Superposition)), unlocking parallelism at the computational level.

 $$
 |\psi\rangle = \alpha|0\rangle + \beta|1\rangle
 $$

-Equally transformative is **entanglement**, where correlated states like
+Equally transformative is **entanglement** ([see Horodecki et al., 2007](https://arxiv.org/abs/quant-ph/0702225)), where correlated states like

 $$
 |\Phi^+\rangle = \frac{1}{\sqrt{2}}\left(|00\rangle + |11\rangle \right)